CH1MP5T0N/TheBoys_Friendbot/README.md

 ## Description of the App:
 FriendBot is a website that is catered and targeted for the sole purpose of eliminating loneliness.
 In other words, FriendBot acts as a friend and is always there.
 There are also other features such as the "Find a Friend" that serves to help people connect and meet strangers and potentially make new friends.
-(*Note due to the differing dimensions of every browser the website might look different in those browsers, for an optimal look at the website use opera gx.)
+(*Note due to the differing dimensions of every browser the website might look different in those browsers, for an optimal look at the website using opera gx.)

 ## Features:
 * Eye-catching and pleasant design